fadel1809/blog-cms-test/README.md

 - ✅ Responsive & modern UI with shadcn/ui
 - ✅ Pagination on landing page and admin dashboard
 - ✅ RESTful API with proper structure
+- ✅ Caching with client-side caching using SWR
 - ✅ Postman collection provided

 ---